-The issuer will be a limited-liability special-purpose vehicle (SPV) incorporated under Spanish law, whose sole purpose will be to acquire credit rights from SAN as collateral for the issuance of fixed-income, amortising and quarterly paying securities based on three-month Euribor plus a margin.
-The first principal payment date on the notes will be July 2007.
+The issuer will be a limited-liability SPV incorporated under Spanish law, whose sole purpose will be to acquire credit rights from SAN as collateral for the issuance of fixed-income, amortising and quarterly paying securities based on three-month Euribor plus a margin.
+The first principal payment date on the notes will be January 2008.